-- 26. Table 3.1 details all accesses (AC) required for duct installation works and onshore project substation primary works (stage 2) and cable pull, joint and commission (stage 3) construction phases.
-Locations for ACs are detailed graphically in the DCO Access to Work Plans (document reference 2.5), submitted as part of the DCO application. - 27.
-For stage 2, the project components to be accessed are detailed as follows: MA (mobilisation area), TC (trenchless crossing location), landfall and onshore project substation.
-For stage 3, the cable section to be accessed is detailed.
+- 142.26.
+Table 3.1 Table 1.3 details all accesses (AC) required for stage 2 (duct installation works and onshore project substation primary works) (stage 2) and stage 3 (cable pull, joint and commission (stage 3) construction phases.
+Locations for ACs are detailed graphically in the DCO Access to Work Plans (document reference 2.5), submitted as part of the DCO application. - 143.27.
+For stage 2, the project components to be accessed are detailed as follows:

+MA (mobilisation area), TC (trenchless crossing location), landfall and onshore project substation.
+For stage 3, the cable section of the onshore cable route to be accessed is detailed.